YWU99u/assn1-regex-datacleaning-yuqi14/README.md

 ## TODOs

 In this file you **must**:
-- [ x] Fill out the team table above.
+- [x] Fill out the team table above.
 Please note that CCID is **different** from your student number.
-- [x ] Acknowledge all resources consulted (discussions, texts, urls, etc.) while working on an assignment.
+- [x] Acknowledge all resources consulted (discussions, texts, urls, etc.) while working on an assignment.
 Non-detailed oral discussion with others is permitted as long as any such discussion is summarized and acknowledged by all parties.
-- [ x] Provide clear installation and execution instructions that TAs must follow to execute your code.
+- [x] Provide clear installation and execution instructions that TAs must follow to execute your code.

 ## Execution
 Use the following command in the current directory.